 Can Tho University has the mission to operates its resources to be the leading national institution for education, research and technology transfer making significant contributions to the development of high quality human resources, fostering the talents and the advancement of science and technology to cater for the regional and national socio-economic development.

-CTU is the crucial driving force for the development of the Mekong Delta region [Exh.3.3.Mission and vision of Can Tho University].
+CTU is the crucial driving force for the development of the Mekong Delta region [Exh.3.5.Mission and vision of Can Tho University].

 The program aims to train students advanced knowledge in aquaculture, being professional in career and skillful in research, and good attitude and morality.
-Therefore, the purposes of the program completely meet the mission and vision of the university [Exh.2.1.Program specification; Exh.1.6.CTU Website].
+Therefore, the purposes of the program completely meet the mission and vision of the university [Exh.2.1.Program specification; Exh.1.6.Website CTU mission and vision; Exh.1.7.Website CAF AAP].

-The program content is originally formulated based on that of Auburn which is internally reviewed the university every 10 years [Exh.3.4.Minutes of program review from AU].
-All courses are instructed in English by foreign lecturers (coming mainly from USA, and some of them from Denmark, Thailand, Australia,...) and CTU lecturers who are highly experienced and qualified in professional fields and teaching.
+The program content is originally formulated based on that of Auburn which is internally reviewed the university every 10 years [Exh.3.6.Minutes of review from AU].
+All courses are instructed in English by foreign lecturers (coming mainly from USA, and some of them from Denmark, Thailand, Australia),... and CTU lecturers who are highly experienced and qualified in professional fields and teaching.